Eli Tomac: 450cc career

 Tomac re-upped with Star Yamaha for the 2024 SuperMotocross Championship, signing to compete for the entire season.
-He would train with 250cc rider and teammate Haiden Deegan at the Tomac Ranch and began training in the fall of 2023.
+He trained with 250cc rider and teammate Haiden Deegan at the Tomac Ranch and began training in the fall of 2023.
 At the beginning of the 2024 AMA Supercross season, Tomac struggled for consistency early in the season as he both continued with his recovery from injury and adapting to an all new MXGP-inspired Yamaha bike.
 In the second half of the supercross season, Tomac began to show pace and consistency, with several podium finishes and a win at round 12 in St. Louis, Missouri.

 Tomac missed the first 9 rounds of the 2024 AMA Pro Motocross season due to a thumb injury.
-His return to racing at Budds Creek in Mechanicsville, Maryland would see him finish 7th overall, and then podium the following weekend at Ironman Raceway in Crawfordsville, Indiana, in his second race back to Pro Motocross in nearly two years.
+On his return to racing at Budds Creek in Mechanicsville, Maryland he finished 7th overall, and then podium the following weekend at Ironman Raceway in Crawfordsville, Indiana, in his second race back to Pro Motocross in nearly two years.

 On August 21, Tomac announced that he had resigned with Star Racing Yamaha for the entirety of the 2025 SuperMotocross season.

 Tomac entered the 2025 Monster Energy AMA Supercross Championship (450SX class) riding for the Monster Energy Yamaha Star Racing team.
-He began the season with high aspirations, aiming to contend for another Supercross title while acknowledging that this could be his final full-time season.

-Tomac showed notable tenacity at Anaheim 1, after taking the lead and then falling back to 22nd place on the first lap, he mounted a comeback to a solid fifth place.
+At Anaheim 1 he finished fifth.
 The following week, Tomac claimed the win in San Diego.
-After a mid-pack start, Tomac and defending champion Jett Lawrence would engage in one of the races of the season.
-Swapping positions multiple times through the pack until Tomac made the pass for the lead on teammate Cooper Webb, with Lawrence following suit.
-Tomac would then sustain the pressure of Lawrence all the way to the checkered flag to claim his 53rd 450 supercross win.
-Thus extending his streak of seasons with at least one Supercross victory to eleven consecutive years.

 Three weeks later misfortune struck Tomac for the third year in a row.
 During qualifying, Tomac suffered an incident that initially appeared to be a bruised calf and ankle sprain.
 He still raced the night show, finishing seventh in his heat and 17th in the main event—despite the injury.
-Tomac’s injury at Tampa was the pivotal moment of his 2025 Supercross campaign.
-On February 11, 2025, it was confirmed that he had sustained a broken left fibula during qualifying during takeoff from a jump.
+However, on February 11, 2025, it was confirmed that he had sustained a broken left fibula during qualifying during takeoff from a jump.
 The team announced he would undergo surgery to insert a plate and was placed on crutches and non-weight bearing.
 Recovery estimates at the time were six weeks before unrestricted training could resume.